How Does a VPN Tunnel Work?

 Three primary components drive the functionality of a VPN tunnel: the client device, the VPN server, and the encryption protocols.
 The client device is your phone, laptop, or any other system initiating the connection.
 The VPN server is the remote machine owned by your VPN provider that accepts your data and reroutes it to the broader internet.

 Encryption protocols represent the guidelines that determine how data gets encoded and decoded.
 They instruct both the client and the server on how to handle information.
-When data travels from your device, it’s encrypted using an agreed-upon algorithm.
-Once it arrives at the server, it’s decrypted and passed along to the internet.
+When data travels from your device, it is encrypted using an agreed-upon algorithm.
+Once it arrives at the server, it is decrypted and passed along to the internet.
 On the return journey, the server repeats that encryption process.

 This cyclical process of encrypting and decrypting data requires well-designed software.
 VPN applications handle all these mechanics behind the scenes.
 You click a button to connect, and the software negotiates with the server, determines the best encryption method, and then establishes the secure tunnel.
 All this occurs within seconds, giving you instant protection.

-Without these essential elements, a VPN tunnel wouldn’t exist.
+Without these essential elements, a VPN tunnel would not exist.
 Understanding them paves the way to deeper insights.

 Also read: How Does VPN Enhance Security?